 The third method is to send a written complaint to the Office of Defects Investigation (NVS-210), 1200 New Jersey Ave.
 SE, Washington, DC 20590.

-What Goes into Your Complaint
+What Goes into Your Auto Defect Complaint?

 If any vehicle occupants were injured or killed as a result of the defective vehicle, you should definitely state that in your complaint as well.